Your business plan is an important management, planning and finance tool. It provides the road map of how you intend to implement your business idea.

 - The deal

-The different sections of the business plan may be titled differently or further subdivided depending on the industry lingo and uniqueness of your business.
+The different sections of the business plan may be titled differently or further sub-divided depending on the uniqueness of your business, industry lingo and key success factors in your business /industry.

-If you would like Synergy4Africa to help you with your business plan, send us a message using the contact form right or WhatsApp / call on +254770486549.
+If you would like Synergy4Africa to help you with your business plan, send us a message using the contact form right.